 - · Overview.
 A discussion of our business and overall analysis of financial and other highlights in order to provide context for the remainder of MD&A. - · Key Financial Metrics.
 A summary of our GAAP and non-GAAP key financial metrics, which management monitors to evaluate our performance. - Results of Operations.
-A discussion of the nature and trends in our financial results and an analysis of our financial results comparing the three months ended October 31, 2021 to the three months ended October 31, 2020. - Liquidity and Capital Resources.
-An analysis of changes in our balance sheets and cash flows, and a discussion of our financial condition and our ability to meet cash needs. - Critical Accounting Estimates.
-A discussion of our accounting policies that require critical estimates, assumptions, and judgments. - Recent Accounting Pronouncements.
+A discussion of the nature and trends in our financial results and an analysis of our financial results comparing the three and six months ended January 31, 2021 to the three and six months ended January 31, 2021. - · Liquidity and Capital Resources.
+An analysis of changes on our balance sheets and cash flows, and a discussion of our financial condition and our ability to meet cash needs. - · Critical Accounting Estimates.
+A discussion of our accounting policies that require critical estimates, assumptions, and judgments. - · Recent Accounting Pronouncements.
 A discussion of expected impacts of impending accounting changes on financial information to be reported in the future.